CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="caption"></div>
 </div>

-### Overview
+### Nikon FM2 Overview

 The Nikon FM2 is arguably one of the best manual film SLRs ever made.
 Introduced in 1982 and produced through various revisions until 2001, this camera was originally marketed to advanced amateur and semi-professional photographers who demanded absolute reliability and rugged performance.

 Debuting with a body‐only price around $364 (chrome version) and later climbing to around $745, it was built for those who wanted a fully mechanical tool—operable without batteries except for its light meter.
 Praised for its fast vertical‐travel shutter (capable of 1/4000 sec) and precise, minimalist design, the FM2 quickly earned a reputation as a “tank” that could shoot in the most extreme conditions.
 Notably, its robustness and simplicity even won over legendary photojournalists; fun fact, the iconic “Afghan Girl” portrait was taken with an FM2.

-### Personal Story
+### My Camera

 I purchased my Nikon FM2 right around the time I stopped traveling for work and shifted to medium format photography.
 Although that means I don’t have as many shots from my FM2 as from the FM, this is undeniably my desert island camera.
 With a fully mechanical design, a 50/1.4, and a top shutter speed of 1/4000s, it's very hard to argue with it's raw capabilities.
 It honestly makes it hard to convince myself to shoot with my some of my "cooler" cameras.
 It's everything that I love about my FM, but with slightly better technical specs.

 I really cannot stress how OP this camera is.
-I've got a Leica iiif, a Fujica 645, Pentax 67, Voigtlander Prominent, Yashica D, Rollei 35, Zeiss Ikonta, Exakta VX...just so many cool cameras, and it is just painful sometimes to shoot them.
-I'll go to shoot my gorgeous Voigtlander wide open at 1.5 only to be thwarted by the 1/500s shutter speed.
+I've got a Leica iiif, a Fujica 645, Pentax 67, Voigtlander Prominent, Yashica D, Rollei 35, Zeiss Ikonta, Exakta VX...just so many cool cameras, and sometimes it just hurts my soul to shoot them.

+I'll go to take a shot with my gorgeous Voigtlander, wide open at 1.5 only to be thwarted by the 1/500s shutter speed.
 Or I'll be out and about with my compact Fujica 645 and it's shockingly huge negatives only realize that I can't focus any closer than 1m and have to rethink my shot.
 Or I'll be focusing my Pentax 67 through it's massive and chimney viewfinder, only to take my eyes away every time I want to adjust the aperture or the shutter speed.

+This camera has a freaking titanium honeycomb shutter, just so it can shoot at the insane 1/4000th of a second!

 I have 120+ film cameras, and I desperately want to be that guy with the crazy camera you stop and chat with on the street.
 But god help me if the FM2 doesn't make it hard to shoot anything else.

-### Specs
+### Tech Specs
+Like the FM, there's a ton of information about this camera already on the internet.
+Instead of regurgitating it here's a [fantastic comparison](https://www.youtube.com/watch?v=OYqwdZe9dqM) between all of the FM and FM2 features.

+- **Dates Manufactured:** 1982-2001
-- **Dates Manufactured:** 1982-2001, my copy 87-89 (need to confirm after I finish the current roll of film)
+- **My Date:** 87-89 (need to confirm after I finish the current roll of film)
-- **Camera Type:** 35mm SLR
+- **Type:** SLR
 - **Format:** 35mm
-- **Shutter Speeds:** 1s to 1/4000s
-- **Light Meter:** 60/40 center weighted light metering, with upgraded sensor elements from the FM
 - **Primary Lens:** Nikkor 50mm/1.4 AIS, 1981-2005, 5220802, ~1985
-- **Key Features:**
-  - My copy has the titanium honeycomb shutter, which isn't technically better than the later aluminum shutter, but looks awesome whenever you change the film.
-  - Same great viewfinder as the FM, with display of both the selected shutter speed and aperture, and a split-prism + microprism focusing screen that makes critical focus a joy.
+- **Minimum Focusing Distance:** 0.45m
+- **Shutter Speeds:** 1s to 1/4000s, B
+- **Light Meter:** 60/40 center weighted, SPD (silicon photodiodes)
+- **Country of Origin:** Japan
+- **Weight w/ Lens:** 799g
-  -
+- **Serial Number:** N 7612622
-  - [Fantastic comparison](https://www.youtube.com/watch?v=OYqwdZe9dqM) between all of the FM and FM2 features.

 ### Photo Samples
 <div class="grid-container grid-2x2">